Brian-Pho/CR4-DL/content/posts/other/book-reviews/index.md

 *Rating: 3/5*

 A disappointing book.
 I was hoping for more details on the Thousand Brains theory but only a third of the book covers it.
 The rest two-thirds covers artificial intelligence and exisentialism, which I found interesting but not relevant to understanding the brain.
 I understand the book was written for a layperson and would not recommend it for experienced neuroscientists.
 Instead, read the papers by Hawkin and his team for more details.
+The book also repeats ideas too often to make up for the lack of substance.
+See [this](https://www.alignmentforum.org/posts/ixZLTmFfnKRbaStA5/book-review-a-thousand-brains-by-jeff-hawkins) for a more in-depth review of the book.

 ### Consciousness Explained